ibuildthecloud/catgpt/README.md

 # catgpt

+`NOTE`: If you find this interesting check out [GPTScript](https://github.com/gptscript-ai/gptscript) instead.
+This is archived as I built that project and I like it better.

 Because I'm lazy and this helps me be lazier.

 This is a command-line tool that uses the OpenAI model to generate text based on user input.